GaloisInc/saw-script/doc/manual/manual.md

 internally.
 The second parameter is the LLVM, Java, or MIR type of the variable.
 The resulting `Term` can be used in various subsequent commands.

+Note that the second parameter to `{llvm,jvm,mir}_fresh_var` must be a type that has a counterpart in Cryptol.
+(For more information on this, refer to the "Cryptol type correspondence" section.)
+If the type does not have a Cryptol counterpart, the function will raise an error.
+If you do need to create a fresh value of a type that cannot be represented in Cryptol, consider using a function such as `llvm_fresh_expanded_val` (for LLVM verification) or `mir_fresh_expanded_value` (for MIR verification).

 LLVM types are built with this set of functions: